hooklift/node-libvirt/API.md

 None.
 #### Return:
-A number which represents the total of currently defined secrets or null plus an exception if some error ocurred
+A number which represents the total of currently defined secrets or null plus an exception if some error occurred

 ### createDomain(xml)
 Launch a new guest domain, based on an XML description.
 This function may